codevalley/tinyAPI/progress.md

 - Refactored code to follow Ruby style guide (used Rubocop)
 - Fixed all RuboCop offenses
 - Ensured all tests are passing after refactoring
+- Implemented API versioning (v1)
+- Updated routes to use RESTful conventions
+- Refactored PayloadsController to use create, update, and show actions
+- Updated tests to match new API structure and conventions
+- Fixed issues with update action in controller and tests
+- Ensured all tests are passing after refactoring
+- Updated API documentation to reflect new versioned endpoints
+- Implemented comprehensive error handling in controller actions
+- Added tests for non-existent payload scenarios
+- Configured CI pipeline with GitHub Actions
+- Set up linting with RuboCop in CI pipeline
+- Implemented test coverage reporting

 ## To-Do
+- Improve API documentation further
+  - Add more detailed examples for each endpoint
+  - Include error responses and status codes for all scenarios
+- Implement versioning for the API (future versions)
-- Configure production environment
+- Add monitoring and alerting for production environment
+- Enhance error handling and validation
-- Implement token validation (for future versions)
+  - Implement proper error logging
+  - Display user-friendly error messages
+- Refactor controllers to keep them skinny
+  - Move business logic to service objects or model methods
 - Add more comprehensive logging
 - Implement pagination for large datasets
 - Consider adding a delete endpoint for manual payload removal
 - Use service objects for complex business logic
 - Implement background jobs using Sidekiq for time-consuming tasks
+- Set up Docker for consistent development and deployment environments
+- Configure production environment
+- Implement token validation (for future versions)
 - Enhance security measures
   - Implement proper authentication and authorization
   - Use strong parameters in controllers
   - Protect against common web vulnerabilities (XSS, CSRF, SQL injection)
-- Improve API documentation
-  - Add examples for each endpoint
-  - Include error responses and status codes
-- Set up continuous integration (CI) pipeline
-- Implement versioning for the API
-- Add monitoring and alerting for production environment
-- Enhance error handling and validation
-  - Implement proper error logging
-  - Display user-friendly error messages
-- Refactor controllers to keep them skinny
-  - Move business logic to service objects or model methods
-- Set up Docker for consistent development and deployment environments
-- Ensure all team members pull the latest changes and update their local repositories